 What type of funding supports this program?
 Federal and State "Other Arterial Funds" including FDOT District Dedicated Revenue (DDR).
+In some cases, MetroPlan Orlando TMA funds are applied to these priority projects.

 Are there additional requirements?
 Project must demonstrate community support and environmental review must be completed/acceptable.